DaanishhShaikh/Swapify/README.md

 7. Access your transferred playlists in the target Spotify account.

 ## License
 This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments
+Spotipy - A lightweight Python library for the Spotify Web API.

+## Contributing
+Contributions to this project are welcome.
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+## Support
+If you benefit from this please star the repository

 Note: The CLI and GUI interfaces provide the same functionality.
 Choose the interface that best suits your preference and needs.
 If you encounter any issues or have further questions, please refer to the documentation or reach out to the script's developer.
 Enjoy swapping your playlists with Swapify!